How to create a registry

 // This method is called by an Handler to register all functions of a registry.

-func (or *OwnRegistry) RegisterFunctions(funcsMap sprout.FunctionMap) {
+func (or *OwnRegistry) RegisterFunctions(funcsMap sprout.FunctionMap) error {

 // Example of registering a function